jmdeboer-surfsara/xcloud-performance/README.md

 # Setup after cloning

 Note: I run linux exclusively; the documentation is written from that perspective.
-Some tweaking may be required for OSX or Windows.
+Some tweaking may be required for OSX or Windows, and installing the tools may be more complex.

 After cloning the project, you need to copy two .dist files, and edit them to your needs:
 - vars/main.yml.dist -> vars/main.yml